 The week 21 challenge for the 52 Ancestors in 52 Weeks is Military.
-I could not believe it when I saw the dates for this challenge.
+When I saw the challenge for this week, I could not believe how well the dates coincided.
 I had already intended to write a post for this week to coincide with the 100-year anniversary of the death of my great-great-uncle Hilton in World War I. What a stroke of luck that the challenge would be Military for this very week.

 Week 21 – Military